marios-zindilis/website-sources/posts/vmware-build-vmware-4-tools-on-centos-6/index.md

 ---
 title: Building VMware ESXi 4 Tools on CentOS 6
-Description: How to build VMware tools for a CentOS 6 virtual machine running on an ESXi 4 server
+description: How to build VMware tools for a CentOS 6 virtual machine running on an ESXi 4 server
 first-published: 2015-04-27
 ---